Beach music festival comes to Eden

 “We make beach music apparel for all these bands,” he said.
 “It started with The Embers and grew from there.”

-Preppy Pirate Outfitters is the only official company licensed to make “Carolina Girls, Best in the World” clothing.
+Preppy Pirate Outfitters is the only company officially licensed to make “Carolina Girls, Best in the World” clothing.

 Nelson, an Eden native, grew up around beach music and has always loved it.